Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Tannakian group for diagonal objects

 is then by assumption of finite order bounded independently of~$\chi$.
-The corresponding unitary Frobenius elements $\Thetaf_{M_a,k_{nm}}(\chi)$, for $m\geq 1$, are then dense in a maximal compact subgroup~$K$ of the complex points of the arithmetic tannakian group of~$M_a$ by Corollary~\ref{cor-generate}.
-It follows that~$K$, and hence also~$\garith{M_a}$, is a finite group since a compact real Lie group has no small subgroups.
-By~\cite[Th.
-6.2]{mellin}, this would imply that the perverse sheaf~$M_a$ is punctual, which is a contradiction.
+The corresponding unitary Frobenius elements $\Thetaf_{M_a,k_{nm}}(\chi)$, for $m\geq 1$, are then dense in a maximal compact subgroup~$K$ of the complex points of the arithmetic tannakian group of the perverse sheaf~$M_a$ on~$\Gg_m$ by Corollary~\ref{cor-generate}.
+It follows that~$K$, and hence also~$\garith{M_a}$, is a finite group since a compact real Lie group has no non-trivial small subgroup.
+By Katz's results on finite tannakian groups on~$\Gg_m$ (see Theorem~\ref{th-katz-finite}), this would imply that the perverse sheaf~$M_a$ is punctual, which is a contradiction. \end{proof}